What's New!

 the city with a defence in

-the unity of the empire, felt that, after nearly 500 years during which no enemy
+case of attack: Emperor Aurelian felt that, after nearly 500 years during which no enemy

 had threatened Rome, the city needed the protection of defensive walls.